tsvikas/vibes/src/vibes/resources/prompt.md

 🦺:safety-vest:Add or update code related to validation.
 ```

-# Instructions
+## Instructions
 1. Analyze the git diff to understand the nature and scope of changes
-2. Consider the project context from README.md
+2. Consider the project context from README.md and git ls-files
+3. Consider the previous message or the provided description.
-3. Choose the most appropriate commit type based on the changes, but DO NOT add a textual 'type' in the header.
+4. Choose the most appropriate commit type based on the changes, but DO NOT add a textual 'type' in the header.
-4. Select 1-3 relevant emojis (prefer using 1 unless multiple aspects need emphasis)
+5. Select 1-3 relevant emojis (prefer using 1 unless multiple aspects need emphasis)
+6. Check if the commit is relevant only to a specific scope.
-5. Write a message according to the format and requirements above.
+7. Write a message according to the format and requirements above.

 Please generate a commit message that:
 - Is clear and descriptive